DIDSR/hybrid-breastCT/code/README.md

   - Number of projection angles in the acquisition
   - Angles of acquisition
 - 1D or 2D detector modulation transfer function (MTF) for your system
-    note: measure at face of detector
+  - NOTE: measure at face of detector

 #### OPTIONAL
 - CT reconstruction algorithm